No, COVID-19 vaccination won't void your life insurance

 “Life insurance policies are very clear on what might cause your insurer to deny a benefit,” said Laughlin.
 “Policyholders should rest assured that nothing has changed in the claims-paying process as a result of COVID-19 vaccinations.”

-According to news reports, insurance companies, associations and regulators in the U.S. and Canada have been battling what appears to be intentionally false information about not only the vaccines' possible impact on life insurance but the dangers associated with it as well.
+According to news reports, insurance companies, associations and regulators in the U.S. and Canada have been battling what appears to be intentionally false information about not only the vaccines' possible impact on life insurance but potential dangers associated with it, as well.

-Earlier this week, the Centers for Disease Control reported that about 1,900 of the 109 million people receiving COVID-19 vaccines — less than .002% — had died from all causes.
+Earlier this week, the U.S. Centers for Disease Control and Prevention reported that about 1,900 of the 109 million people receiving COVID-19 vaccines — less than .002% — had died from all causes.

-"A review of available clinical information including death certificates, autopsy, and medical records revealed no evidence that vaccination contributed to patient deaths," the CDC says.
+"A review of available clinical information including death certificates, autopsy, and medical records revealed no evidence that vaccination contributed to patient deaths," the CDC said.